flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 [^3]: See [18], as well as [5] for a research roadmap in developmental robotics studying the embodied language learning perspective.

-## Towards artificial learning systems with human-like intelligence
+## Towards AI systems with human-like intelligence: the need for *social* environments

 <div class="content">
 <div class="row">